Skip to main content

 1. Sending major units instead of minor units.
 14.99 for $14.99 is wrong; it must be 1499.
 Float-rounding errors compound.

-3. Locale/currency mismatch.
-JPY has no minor units (just 1499 for ¥1499).
-KWD has 3 (1499000 for KWD 1,499.00).
+5. Currency-exponent mismatch.
+JPY has no minor units (1499 = ¥1,499).
+KWD has 3 (1499000 = KWD 1,499.000).

 Diagnose with:

-// Confirm you're sending minor units
+// Confirm you're sending a positive integer in minor units

 console.log("amount type:", typeof params.amount, "value:", params.amount);

-// MUST be a positive integer; for $14.99 → 1499; for ¥1499 → 1499; for KWD 1.499 → 1499
+// MUST be a number, 1..99_999_999. $14.99 → 1499; ¥1499 → 1499; KWD 1.499 → 1499

 Escalate when: Never.
 This is always a code fix on the integrator side.